Don't Just Read the News, Understand It.

 Training in life-saving skills including CPR now mandatory in P.E.I. high schools

-• Beginning in 2025, Prince Edward Island will require high school students to complete training in CPR and the use of automated external defibrillators, with practical sessions held at schools such as Colonel Gray High School.
+• Starting in 2025, Prince Edward Island will require high school students to complete training in CPR and the use of automated external defibrillators, with a demonstration recently held at Colonel Gray High School.

 Insights by Ground AI